mendix/docs-site-test/content/en/docs/howto8/collaboration-requirements-management/starting-your-own-repository.md

 ---
 title: "Start Your Own GitHub Repository"
-url: /howto8/collaboration-requirements-management/starting-your-own-repository
+url: /howto8/collaboration-requirements-management/starting-your-own-repository/
 category: "Collaboration"
-menu_order: 30
+weight: 30
 tags: ["studio pro"]
 ---

 ## 1 Introduction

 In this how-to, you will learn how to set up a GitHub repository.
-The repository will contain your development content and can be shared for others to contribute to an application or [Marketplace component](/appstore/general/share-app-store-content).
+The repository will contain your development content and can be shared for others to contribute to an application or [Marketplace component](/appstore/general/share-app-store-content/).

 ## 2 Preparation